Karthik-GigaByte/Advanced-EDA-for-Genomic-Data-Analysis/README.md

 ## Data Availability

-All datasets and results generated during this project are available in this repository under the `data/` and `results/` directories, respectively.
+All filtered datasets and results generated during this project are available in this repository under the `data/` and `results/` directories, respectively.

 ## Contributing